0gfoundation/0g-serving-contract/DEPLOYMENT_GUIDE.md

 **Important Note**: The main branch contains code for all services.
 Each release branch (e.g., `release/inference-v1`) is specific to a particular service version.
 Code for other services in a release branch should be considered inactive and not modified.

 Follow the scenarios below for detailed deployment and upgrade steps.
-And here we use zgTestnetV4 as the target network for all commands as examples.
+And here we use zgTestnetDev as the target network for all commands as examples.

 ## Scenario 1: Initial Contract Deployment